wensaqt/whiteboard-app/README.md

 ## Todo-list (to resume later, when I have more time on my hands)

-- Fix the app's use on Chrome, which has many display bugs for some reason
-- Ensure that resizing a note does not overflow the board
 - Add image placeholders
 - Make the app fully responsive
-- Add data to users' collection to save boards & there components
+- Rework back office
+- Fix notes and checklists which have some severe issues with position and size when switching boards

 ## Recommended IDE Setup